-- (a) If the AER makes a T-3 reliability instrument and the reliability forecast in the statement of opportunities published in the second financial year following that T-3 reliability instrument shows that the forecast reliability gap is no longer forecast to occur, AEMO must provide written notice to the AER of that, and publish that notice on its website, within 5 business days of that reliability forecast being published. - (b) If AEMO provides a written notice under paragraph (a) and a request for a T-1 reliability instrument is not made by AEMO in the time provided in clause 4A.C.3(a), the AER will publish on its website within 5 business days of that date that a T-1 reliability instrument cannot be made in respect of the related T-3 reliability instrument.
+- (a) If the AER makes a T-3 reliability instrument, or a Minister makes a Ministerial T-3 reliability instrument, and the reliability forecast in the statement of opportunities published in the second financial year following that instrument shows that the forecast reliability gap is not forecast to occur, AEMO must provide written notice to the AER of that, and publish that notice on its website, within 5 business days of that reliability forecast being published. - (b) If AEMO provides a written notice under paragraph (a) and a request for a T-1 reliability instrument is not made by AEMO in the time provided in clause 4A.C.3(a), the AER will publish on its website within 5 business days of that date that a T-1 reliability instrument cannot be made in respect of the related T-3 reliability instrument.